ztachip/ztachip/Documentation/tensor_programmer_guide.md

    - parm: integer to be passed to callback_function.

-## 9. Host communication API

-MCORE is communicating with host applications via message queues.

-Functions below are API to read/write to/from the message queue.

-### 9.1 ztamMsgqReadPointer
-Read a DDR memory pointer passed from host applications.

-### 9.2 ztamMsgqReadInt
-Read a 32-bit interger value passed from host applications.

-### 9.3 ztamMsgqWritePointer
-Send a DDR memory pointer to host applications.

-### 9.4 ztamMsgqWriteInt
-Send a 32-bit integer value to host applications.

-## 10. Thread management API
+## Thread management API

-MCORE can have 2 processing threads: a main thread and a child thread.
+Tensor processor can have 2 processing threads: a main thread and a child thread.

 Thread switching is not automatic but manual by calling to ztamTaskYield function below.